faltuan/Affinity-Designer-localizator/README.md

 - Hata yönetimi ve raporlama

 - Automatically detects `.strings` files of MacOS Affinity applications
-- Translates from English to Turkish using Bing Translate API
+- Translates from English to other languages using Bing Translate API
 - Parallel processing support for batch translation
 - Visual progress bar to show process status
 - UTF-16LE encoding support for file reading and writing